 Today, Keong Saik Road is one of the most vibrant hotspots for eating & drinking in Singapore.
 Locals & travellers alike love to wander about area.

-It’s impossible to not admire the pastel-hued Peranakan shophouses of Keong Saik Road.
+It’s impossible not to admire the pastel-hued Peranakan shophouses of Keong Saik Road.
 The neighbourhood’s become a favourite for searching out the best food in Singapore.
 It’s also the perfect destination to unwind at some of the city’s hippest after-work bars.

 Where to eat along Keong Saik Road

 By day or night, one of the best reasons to head over to Keong Saik Road is to eat.
 The road is home to a splash of superb restaurants.
 They cover the whole gamut of flavours & budget.
 You’ll find everything from affordable Singaporean favourites to upscale Euro-inspired dishes.